Does an Other Than Honorable Discharge Show Up in a Background Check?

 How to apply for a military discharge upgrade screenshot with yellow arrow pointing to the get started button on the page which can help determine whether an oth discharge background check shows up for civilian employment.

-How Hard is it to Get Your Discharge Upgraded?
+How Hard Is It To Get Your Discharge Upgraded?

 Having a discharge upgraded is a significant process, and a veteran must have evidence that the discharge was not properly handled to succeed in having it upgraded.16 According to the U.S. Department of Veteran Affairs,18 individuals whose discharge was related to mental health conditions, traumatic brain injury, military sexual trauma, or sexual orientation have a strong case for a discharge upgrade.